sourcegraph/handbook/content/departments/product-engineering/engineering/cloud/iam-and-admin-exp/index.md

 #### Billing, invoicing, and payments

-The end-to-end self-service process on paying for Sourcegraph subscription on the cloud.
+The process on paying for Sourcegraph subscription.

 #### Usage reporting and entitlement enforcement